 pod-reader roles on the

-As another example, there are GCP project-level IAM roles that give certain users access to all clusters in a project.
+As another example, there are Google Cloud project-level IAM roles that give certain users access to all clusters in a project.
 In addition, individual namespace- and cluster-level role bindings are added through RBAC to give fine-grained access to resources within particular clusters or namespaces.